monodot/xpaas-demos/spring-camel-amq/README.md

 You can also use the OpenShift [web console](https://docs.openshift.com/enterprise/3.1/getting_started/developers/developers_console.html#tutorial-video) to manage the running pods, and view logs and much more.

+When you want to terminate, you can use the following, which will delete the ReplicationController and stop the pod:

+    oc delete rc spring-camel-amq

 ### Running the example using OpenShift S2I template